FR-44 Insurance Florida: What It Is, Cost & How It Differs From SR-22

 What happens if my FR-44 insurance lapses in Florida?

-If your FR-44 policy is cancelled or lapses for any reason, your insurer is legally required to file an SR-26 form with the Florida DHSMV immediately.
-The state will then suspend your driver's license, and you will not be able to legally drive until you obtain new qualifying coverage, have the FR-44 refiled, and pay reinstatement fees ranging from $150 to $500 depending on how many prior suspensions you have.
+If your FR-44 policy is cancelled or lapses for any reason, your insurer is legally required to notify the Florida DHSMV.
+The state will then suspend your driver's license, and you will not be able to legally drive until you obtain new qualifying coverage, have the FR-44 refiled, and pay reinstatement fees of $45 to $75 plus the $130 DUI administrative fee.
 Additionally, the 3-year compliance clock resets entirely, which can significantly extend the overall time you must carry FR-44 coverage.
 For general guidance on navigating car insurance after a DUI, review our dedicated guide.

 Compare Car Insurance Rates in Ohio